cdktf/cdktf-provider-cloudflare/docs/zeroTrustDlpPredefinedEntry.csharp.md

 - *Type:* string

-This field is not actually used as the owning profile for a predefined entry is already set to a predefined profile.
+This field is not used as the owning profile.
+For predefined entries it is already set to a predefined profile.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.13.0/docs/resources/zero_trust_dlp_predefined_entry#profile_id ZeroTrustDlpPredefinedEntry#profile_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.14.0/docs/resources/zero_trust_dlp_predefined_entry#profile_id ZeroTrustDlpPredefinedEntry#profile_id}

 ---